 Dry roach chow offers convenience for roachkeepers, but is it the ideal food for dubia roaches?
 Can you raise nutritious feeders on dry roach chow alone?
 This guide provides information about how to tweak your roach chow to increase its nutritional value – both for your roaches and for the animals that feed on them.

-This article provides basic instructions for feeding dry roach chow to tropical roaches, including Dubia.
-Learn basic feeding techniques, including how to provide dry roach chow in the dark, warm, and humid environments common to tropical roach colonies in a way that minimizes the risk of food-related problems.
+Dry roach chow helps grow big, healthy Dubia roach breeders and maintain the nutrition of feeders.
+However, providing dry chow can be risky.
+Learn how to offer up dry roach chow in the dark, warm, humid environments common to tropical roach colonies like B. Dubia in a way that minimizes the risk of food-related issues.

 Cleaner crews are generally considered a necessity for Dubia roach colonies.
 And the larger the colony, the more necessary they become.
 This article discusses the benefits and costs of adding Dermestid beetle cleaner crews to your Dubia colony.
 We updated it to include information about lesser mealworm cleaners.